Anniversary of the Unification of Italy: 165th anniversary

+170th anniversary

+The 170th anniversary celebration will take place on 17 March 2031.
+The celebrations will also pay homage to the legacy of President Sergio Mattarella, his message of conservation, preservation and protection of the Italian Republic, imbued with a democratic spirit, united and cohesived, founded on the fundamental principles of freedom, justice, and peace, which have allowed the Republic to be enduring, long-lived and resilient, like the community it represented and continues to represent.

 National Unity Day

 With the Law of 23 November 2012, n.
 222, on the subject of "Regulations on the Acquisition of Knowledge and Skills in the Field of 'Citizenship and Constitution' and on the teaching of the hymn of Mameli in schools", the establishment every 17 March of the "National Unity, Constitution, Anthem and Flag Day" was definitively approved on an annual basis.
 While remaining a working day, 17 March is considered a "day promoting the values linked to national identity".

 The Republic recognizes 17 March, the date of the proclamation in Turin, in the year 1861, of the Unification of Italy, as "Day of National Unity, of the Constitution, of the anthem and of the flag", in order to remember and promote, in the context of widespread teaching, the values of citizenship, the foundation of a positive civil coexistence, as well as to reaffirm and consolidate national identity through remembrance and civic memory.